abelperezok/aws-serverless-netcore/netcore3.1/part-11/README.md

 # Part 11 - Persisting data - DynamoDB - Introduction

-After all previous parts, we've made to the point where we can execute server logic in response to an HTTP request through API Gateway via Lambda / Proxy integration.
-In many cases, we need to store the state but serverless are inherently stateless, so we need to store it somewhere else.
+After all previous parts, we've made it to the point where we can execute server logic in response to an HTTP request through API Gateway via Lambda / Proxy integration.
+In many cases, we need to store the state but serverless is inherently stateless, so we need to store it somewhere else.

 One popular destination is DynamoDB because of its fast response time and the serverless nature of the service offering by AWS.
-In this part, we'll see how to use the most common operations provided by DynamoDB from our code in some Lambda functions.
+In this part, we'll see how to use the most common operations provided by DynamoDB using the AWS CLI.

 A common example tends to be the classical ToDo list, where at the very least, we add and remove items from a list.
 This is the perfect excuse to introduce the need for some persistency.